-Mason & Mason Capital Reserve Analysts, Inc. has completed the report for Spring Oak.
+Mason & Mason Capital Reserve Analysts, Inc. has completed the report for Fern Pond.

 As outlined in our proposal, the report is being submitted to you and the Board of Directors for review and comment.
 A review of the Summary of Key Issues iii, and Sections 1 and 2 will provide you with our findings and financial analyses.
-We will be happy to meet with the Board to help them fully understand the issues.
-If no changes are necessary, please consider this version the final report.
-If changes are requested, Mason & Mason will make the revisions and re-issue the report.
-We encourage the Board to complete this process expeditiously and will support the effort.